KevinAst/feature-u/docs/article/article.md

   while the "after features" simply contains a single `app.js` startup file _(see `**2**` above)_.  **Where did all the complexity go?**
   _... stay tuned_!

-**SideBar**: _**eatery-nod** feature orientation ..._

-You can get a feel for what each **eatery-nod** feature accomplishes, by perusing the [README files] found in each feature directory.
-Screen flows are even shown _(where applicable)_, so it really helps in orienting you to the project.
-Take some time now and skim through these [README files]:

-- [device]:      initializes the device for use by the app, and promotes a **device api** abstraction
-- [auth]:        promotes complete user authentication
-- [leftNav]:     promotes the app-specific Drawer/SideBar on the app's left side
-- [currentView]: maintains the currentView with get/set cross-feature communication bindings
-- [eateries]:    manages and promotes the eateries view
-- [discovery]:   manages and promotes the discovery view
-- [firebase]:    initializes the google firebase service
-- [logActions]:  logs all dispatched actions and resulting state
-- [sandbox]:     promotes a variety of interactive tests, used in development, that can easily be disabled